TheVladimirPopa/MolSim/README.md

         -p, --performance
                 Takes a performace measurement of the simulation, implicitly sets the -n flag and deactivates logging entirely.

-        -r, --hit-rate
-               Measures the hit-rate of the pairwise force calculation.
-               It's defined as the number of pairwise force calculations which were within the cutoff radius (a hit), divided by the total number of pairwise force calculations.

         -v, --verbose
                 If specified the log-level is lowered from INFO to DEBUG.
                 If specified twice the log-level is even lowered to TRACE.